What shape screen should I go for - 16:9 or Cinemascope?

 Cinemascope aspect really suits more dramatic, wide-angle, ‘vista’ scenes and filmography - which can really take you away into another world.

-At the same screen width, a Cinemascope screen is about 1/3 less tall, so it’s easier to organise seating rows so that everyone gets a great view.
-Stages don’t need to be so tall, and the screen doesn’t end up too far up the wall - for tiered cinemas, Cinemascope is just easier and works for more rooms.
+At the same screen width, a Cinemascope screen is about 1/3 less tall - it's easier to organise rows of seats that give everyone a great view.
+Risers don’t need to be so tall, the screen doesn't end up too high on the wall, and you can have larger screens - so it's more comfortable and more enjoyable.

 Unique and special

 Everyone has a fairly large TV shaped screen at home, and hardly anyone has Cinemascope.
-If showing off is a little bit important to you (and, let's be honest, it is), Cinemascope is something your friends and neighbours probably don’t have.
+If you like showing off (and, let's be honest, we all do a bit), Cinemascope is something your friends and neighbours probably don’t have.

 Against: